Menlo Park Can Do Better.

 You can send a public email to Council at city.council@menlopark.gov

 Or contact your councilmember directly or attend their office hours.
 Here’s how to reach them.
-If you live in Menlo Park, they represent you, and they want to hear from you.

-3 - Sign the petition
+3 - Sign our Ballot Measure Petition

 4 - Donate